DakDune/CAFDuneWork/README.md

 3. **Install Dependencies**:

-   After activating your environment, install all the required dependencies by running:
+   After activating your environment, install all the required dependencies by running (need this file downloaded and in working directory):

    ```bash
    pip install -r requirements.txt